CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab30.md

 ## Overview

-In this lab, you’ll learn how to set up and use Azure AI Foundry to create, deploy, and interact with multimodal AI models that handle both text and image inputs.
-You’ll start by creating an **Azure AI Foundry hub and project**, then create a **Content Understanding analyzer** via the REST API, and finally build a **Python client application** to consume the analyzer and process business card images.
+In this hands-on lab, you’ll build a vision-enabled chat app using **Azure AI Foundry**.
+You’ll create a project, deploy the **Phi-4-multimodal-instruct** model, and test it in the **playground** with both text and image inputs.
+Then, in **Azure Cloud Shell**, you’ll configure a Python client app to connect to your deployed model, extend it to handle URL-based images, and finally enable support for local image files.

-The lab demonstrates how to configure the environment, authenticate with Azure, submit image-based requests, handle responses, and extract structured information from analyzed content.
-While the steps use **Python in Azure Cloud Shell**, the concepts and workflow can be applied with other SDKs or environments to integrate AI services into custom applications.
+By the end, you’ll know how to deploy and use a multimodal model in AI Foundry and integrate it into a custom application for text and image interactions.

 ## Lab Objectives